vinsol/worldly/README.md

          end

 ## Usage

+*Disclaimer:* - Locale need to be added for all corresponding entries in countries or regions to provide `name` and other relevant information.
+It might crash if corresponding locale mapping missing.

 1. To get the list of countries use `Worldly.Country.all`
 1. You can get country by name using `Worldly.Country.with_name name_in_locale`